yugabyte/yugabyte-db/docs/content/latest/introduction/overview.md

 ## What is YugaByte DB?

-YugaByte DB is an open source, transactional, high performance database for planet-scale applications.
+YugaByte DB is Apache 2.0 open source, transactional, high-performance database for planet-scale applications.
 It is meant to be a system-of-record/authoritative database that geo-distributed applications can rely on for correctness and availability.
 It allows applications to easily scale up and scale down across multiple regions in the public cloud, on-premises datacenters or across hybrid environments without creating operational complexity or increasing the risk of outages.

 In terms of data model and APIs, YugaByte DB currently supports 3 APIs.